 This means they're able to tell the difference between blue and yellow, but not red and green.
 Aiming to expand on these findings, Russian scientists then conducted a series of tests which proved once and for all that dogs can see colour.

-As described in the 2013 report: Colour cues proved to be more informative for dogs than brightness, the researchers used eight dogs of multiple sizes and breeds and conducted tests to see if dogs could associate food with colour.
+As described in a 2013 report: Colour cues proved to be more informative for dogs than brightness, the researchers used eight dogs of multiple sizes and breeds and conducted tests to see if dogs could associate food with colour.
 70% of the time, they did, while 6/8 of the dogs went for it between 90-100% of the time, whether or not the colour was light or dark.
-It’s clear that dogs can see colour far beyond black and white - though likely, not as full of a spectrum as humans do.
+It’s clear that dogs can see colour far beyond black and white - though likely, not as full a spectrum of colours as humans do.

 Which colours do dogs see?